MicrosoftDocs/azure-fluid-preview-pr/azure-fluid-relay-preview-pr/articles/concepts/containers-runtime.md

 ### Process and distribute operations

-When the Fluid loader resolves the Fluid container, it passes the container a group of service drivers.
-These drivers are the **DeltaConnection**, **DeltaStorageService**, and **DocumentStorageService**.
+When a Fluid loader loads a Fluid container, it provides the container with several services and connections used for synchronization:

-The Fluid container includes code to process the operations from the DeltaConnection, catch up on missed operations using the DeltaStorageService, and create or fetch summaries from the DocumentStorageService.
-Each of these are important, but the most critical is the op processing.
+- **Delta Connection**: The Fluid container uses this connection to receive real-time change operations from the Fluid service, which it merges into its state data using logic stores in a DDS.
+- **DeltaStorageService**: The Fluid container uses this service to retrieve historical change operations.
+This is useful to catch up on operations that occurred while the Fluid session was offline, or to ensure that the Fluid container has the complete set of change operations.
+- **DocumentStorageService**: This service provides a current summary of the Fluid session state.
+When a Fluid session has a local state that is stale, for example when the session has been offline for some time, there may be many change operations that must be applied sequentially.
+In this case, it may be easier to download a summary of the app state instead of re-creating it by replaying change operations.

 The Fluid container is responsible for passing operations to the relevant distributed data structures and Fluid objects.